UoB-COMSM0110/2024-group-18/README.md

     |   11    | 	25    | 	65  |
     ----------------------------------

+    The data was analysed using R*Studio (RStudio Team, 2020).
+We expected each participant to report significantly increased workload on Level 3 compared to Level 2.
+A Wilcoxon Signed Rank test was conducted to assess changes in perceived workload between the two levels.
+The results of this indicated that there was a statistically significant increase in the TLX scores from Level One to Level Two, V = 0, p = .00348.
+Participants reported a significantly increased workload for level Two compared to Level One, indicating an increase in difficulty (see Figure X).

 - [ ] **One qualitative evaluation (your choice).**
     - Conduct and describe a qualitative evaluation of the game.